Mossburnford Tower (site of)

 A peel tower is said to have stood here, although any traces of it have now gone.

-However the Statistical Account of Scotland, published in 1799, likens Mossburnford to the tower at Dolphinston Castle:
+The Statistical Account of Scotland, published in 1799, likens Mossburnford to the tower at Dolphinston Castle:

 The description given for Dolphiston is as follows: